01 of 07

 Continue to 4 of 7 below.

-The bristles on a quality brush may be either natural animal hair (hog or ox) or synthetic (polyester, nylon) or a blend of the two.
+Bristles: The bristles on a quality brush may be either natural animal hair (hog or ox) or synthetic (polyester, nylon) or a blend of the two.
 For oil-based paints, use only natural bristles.
 Do not use natural bristles with water-based paint, because the bristles will become ruined.
-Synthetic bristles are the choice for latex-based paints, but are also suitable for oil-based paints.
-The bristles in a quality brush will be of several lengths, taper near the end and have fuzzy-looking tips (flagged), like a hair with split ends.
+Synthetic bristles are the choice for latex-based paints but are also suitable for oil-based paints.
+The bristles of a quality brush will be of several lengths, taper near the end and have fuzzy-looking tips (flagged), like a hair with split ends.
 This design allows the brush tip to hold paint and results in a smooth paint job.

 Ferrule: The ferrule on a quality brush is usually non-corrosive metal and will look tight and neat, securely holding the bristles to the brush handle.